AmericanPhilosophicalSociety/RevCityDocs/epson-scanner-workflow.md

  * You will see a green progress bar.
 Timing of the scan depends on the size of the object and the DPI.
  * Once the progress bar is gone the scan is done and you can move on to the next piece of material within the folder.
  * Always scan both sides of an item/page, even if blank.
 See other image capture scenarios [here](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#image-capture).
- * When all material has been scanned, proceed to [Post-Processing](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#post-processing) and [Quality Control](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#quality-control-measures) workflows.

  ![epson2 scanner whole screen]({{ site.baseurl }}/assets/scan-whole-screen.png)

+## Step 9:
+After all material has been scanned:
+ * Remove material from scanner bed
+ * Lower scanner lid.
+ * Proceed to [Post-Processing](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#post-processing) and [Quality Control](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#quality-control-measures) workflows.